 Snowden Bridge.
 Haunted?

 Is the bridge haunted?
-More than a few have said so, and if you spend time in the Mondak area, on the north end of the Snowden Bridge, you just might agree.
+More than a few have said so, and if you spend time in the Mondak area, east of the north end of the Snowden Bridge, you just might agree.

 Great Northern Railway